Bottle feeding - feeding your baby with formula

 - Touch the teat gently on your baby's lips; this will usually start her sucking.

 - If you need to, burp your baby about halfway through.
 Don't keep trying if your baby is upset, as some babies like to drink the whole bottle at once.
+Have a look at the topic Wind in babies.

 - Some babies aren't able to finish their whole feed at once.
 You might like to give your baby a break and try again after 10 minutes or so.

 - Some babies bring up a little milk during or after a feed, this is normal.
+It is often called 'spilling'.

 - Remember to throw out any leftover milk: